 - Flavonoids are reported to help prevent excessive inflammation throughout the body.

 - Some studies state that blueberries help memory, brain function and may help prevent cancer.

 Read in more detail about the wonderful, amazing benefits of blueberries here.
-And I love this book as a great resource about the benefits of fruits and veggies.
+And I love this book as a great resource for the benefits of fruits and veggies.
 Berry lovers will want to try this healthy non-dairy berry smoothie.

 Have you tried this Peach Blueberry Crumble recipe using fresh blueberries?
-(P.S. – currently working on a grain, gluten and dairy free version).
+(P.S. – currently working on a grain, gluten, and dairy-free version).
 I love using fresh, in-season, local ingredients wherever possible.
 However, I have found frozen produce can be an exceptional resource for making this awesome blueberry pineapple banana smoothie, as well as this super easy smoothie.